santosh0787/consul_terraform_example/README.md

    - 'as-name' : Availabilty set name.
    - 'rg'      : Resource group name

-Instead of creating variables.tf file we will use above created key/values as variables in terraform code.

 3. Download the main.tf files from this repo and execute terraform commands